cessda/cessda.code.dataverse/SUPER_DADA_DV_4/SUPER_DADA_DV_4_v3_0_readme.md

 Because this script is tailored for Dataverse, you need to run it on **Linux CentOS 7**.

-Place the script anywhere on the server where you have installed Dataverse, preferably in the Payara (formerly, GlassFish) directory.
+Place the script anywhere on the server where you have installed Dataverse, preferably in the GlassFish directory.

 The user who executes the script must have **access to the folders** in which the export metadata files are stored.